Z-Js-Framework/z-js/README.md

 > So after months of work, and learning, z js framework is the fruit of the efforts to make a simpler build step less js framework that trades all shinny stuff for simplicity and low mental overhead on devs, your tired of having to learn and always play catch up on new framework features just to make a simple app? try Z.Js!

-work in progress and calling on all those who feel like modern js frameworks have become so bloated, come contribute and we make this awesome, of course no shinny features allowed, z doesn't plan to included server side rendering, or related stuff, just do it old way, let your backend do it's job, and here we handle frontend side, this is not another one size fits all thing, this is a client side framework inspired by frameworks like react but not like them or another fullstack ferry, humbly it's just meant to be used for frontend and that's all!
+work in progress and calling on all those who feel like modern js frameworks have become so bloated, come contribute and we make this awesome, of course no shinny features allowed, z doesn't plan to included server side rendering, or related stuff, just do it old way, let your backend do it's job, and here we handle frontend side, this is not another one size fits all thing, this is a client side framework inspired by frameworks like react but not like them or another fullstack ferry, humbly it's just meant to be used for frontend only and that's all!

 ## Roadmap And Features If You Like To Contribute